lowRISC/opentitan/hw/ip_templates/pwrmgr/doc/programmers_guide.md

 7. Set and poll [`CFG_CDC_SYNC`](registers.md#cfg_cdc_sync) to ensure above settings propagate across clock domains.
 8. Execute wait-for-interrupt instruction on the processing host.

+Note that entering low power mode requires that pwrmgr's `pwr_cpu_i.core_sleeping` input be at logic high long enough to be sampled.
+A wait-for-interrupt instruction does not guarantee entry into low power, since the CPU could immediately resume execution in some cases.

 ### Possible Exits

 Once low power is initiated, the system may exit due to several reasons.